 Here are a few ways to optimise your posts:

 Install an SEO plugin: I use “Yoast SEO”, which helps me optimise my posts and know what changes I need to make to my posts to help it score a higher SEO ranking.

-Optimise Your Headings: Your posts headings (<h1>, <h2>, or <h3>) are a great place to include keywords.
+Optimise Your Headings: Your post headings (<h1>, <h2>, or <h3>) is a great place to include keywords.